-THEORY AND TEACHING OF BASIC COMPOSITION 676

-Review of current research and exploration of specific instructional methods for teaching basic composition.
+THEORY AND TEACHING OF BASIC COMPOSITION Review of current research and exploration of specific instructional methods for teaching basic composition

-679 SCHOLARLY WRITING

-3 credits Study of composing, analyzing and evaluating academic arguments.
-Practice in specific forms of academic writing such as reviews of research, articles and book reviews

-SEMINAR IN SATIRE 683
+SCHOLARLY WRITING 3 credits Study of composing, analyzing and evaluating academic arguments.
+Practice in specific forms of academic writing such as reviews of research, articles and book reviews.
+683 SEMINAR IN SATIRE

-3 credits A study of satire from the middle ages through the late 20th Century, with particular attention to techniques of satiric attack, modes of comedy and irony and literary criticism.
+A study of satire from the middle ages through the late 20th Contury visit particular attention to techniques of satiric attack, modes of comedy and irony and fastary critic am

-SEMINAR IN ENGLISH

-(May be repeated with change of topics) Special topics within the general field of literature and language, usually focusing on major figures or themes
+SEMINAR IN ENGLISH (May be repeated with change of topics).
+Special topics within the general field of literature and language, usually focusing on major figures or themes.

-BIBLIOGRAPHY AND LITERARY RESEARCH 691 3 credits Choosing research topics, typical problems in literary scholarship, abstracting of scholarly material and bibliographic sources for literary research.
-Bibliographic exercises done, models of literary scholarship read.
+BIBLIOGRAPHY AND LITERARY RESEARCH

+3 credits Choosing research topics, typical problems in feerary sondarship, abstracting of scholarly material and bibliographic sources for literary research.
+Bibliographic exercises cone, models of literary scholarship read.

-INDIVIDUAL READING IN ENGLISH 698 1-3 credits Individual study under guidance of professor who directs and coordinates student's reading and research.
+INDIVIDUAL READING IN ENGLISH Individual study under guidance of professor who directs and coordinates student's reading

-MASTER'S THESIS 699 1-6 credits Original work in the field of literature and language and completion of graduate student's required thesis.
+MASTER'S THESIS Original work in the field of literature and language and compaction of graduate student's required thesis.